coreos/issue-sync/README.md

 # issue-sync

-Issue-sync is a tool for synchronizing GitHub and JIRA issues.
+Issue-sync is a tool for mirroring GitHub issues in JIRA.
 It grew out of a desire to maintain a public GitHub repo while tracking private issues in a JIRA board; rather than require people to keep up with both sources, we decided to make *one* the single source of truth.
+Note that issue-sync works only one way and will **NOT** mirror issues from JIRA to GitHub.

 ## Usage